-There are currently seven schools in Georgia that offer a total of nine master’s in communication programs: seven of which are campus-based programs and two which are online master’s in communication programs.
+There are currently seven schools in Georgia that offer a total of 10 master’s in communication programs: seven of which are campus-based programs and three which are online master’s in communication programs.
 Students interested in completing their master’s in communication program in Georgia can choose from specializations such as mass communication, communication studies, professional communication, health communication, and interpersonal communication.

 All of the schools included on this page are non-profit institutions of higher education that have received regional accreditation through Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).